asthma-map/asthma-map.github.io/pages/ci2.md

 <a href="/images/ci/AsthmaMapCI-V1.2.02-red.svg"><img src="/images/ci/AsthmaMapCI-V1.2.02-red.png"/></a>

-### What is new in AsthmaMap Cellular Interactions 1.2
+### What is new in the AsthmaMap Cellular Interactions 1.2

 The following tables provide details on the added content and the corresponding references.